 If you’re not satisfied with the organisation’s response, bring your complaint to us

 If the organisation does not respond within approximately 30 days, or you are unsatisfied with their response, you can then bring your complaint to us.
 This must be done in writing.
-You can complete our complaint form and send it to us by post or email.
+You can complete our complaint form at the top of this page and send it to us by post or email.
 If you would like to fill out our form in hardcopy and you don’t have a printer, let us know and can send a form to you by post.

 If you have difficulty completing the form or formulating your complaint, our staff are available to assist you.
 We can also arrange translation and interpretation facilities.